perks-project/pko-rapid-triples/README.md

-# rapid-triples
+# rapid-triples for PKO

-Generate RDF using a form-based interface.
+Generate procedure in RDF compliant with the PKO ontology (https://w3id.org/pko) by using a form-based interface.
-Fork the template and configure it with your own form.

 ### Run it locally